JonPointer/DUFS_Homework1/README.md

 - Restructured the html to utilize semantic tags and remove unnecessary items.
 Then CSS to match and simplify
 - Comments
 - classes to ids in aside
+- NEED TO MOVE INDEX TO ROOT AND CHANGE CSS PATH

 ## Your Task